Chairs Around (and on!) the Quilt

 Besides Sleeping and Eating...

 Then I held another with my legs..."
-He laughed as he described losing a grip on the bucket held by his legs and how his face went down and he barely made it across.
-Robert's river story reminded him of more river stories, one that involved spotting Bonnie and Clyde as he headed in for lunch after a morning of picking cotton.
-I was pretty delighted to look up details on the internet, that made his story sound pretty accurate... even if it had nothing to do with camping!
+He laughed, as he described losing a grip on the bucket that he held by his legs... his face went down and he barely made it across.
+Robert's river story reminded him of more river stories, one that involved spotting Bonnie and Clyde as he headed in for lunch, after a morning of picking cotton.
+I was pretty delighted to look up details on the internet, that made his story (in Wharton, TX) sound pretty quite possible... even if it had nothing to do with camping!

 Camping and Music